Blue Wedges speaking out for Port Phillip

 Wake up Australia – the eco system cannot be a ‘pie’ to divide up for commerce alone.
 Our oceans and bays are a highway and time-travelledroute that ensures the survival of the species.

-From Judy Muir Polperro Dolphin Swims Sorrentowww.polperro.com.au
+Quote from Judy Muir Polperro Dolphin Swims Sorrentowww.polperro.com.au

-Scene around 30 metres before the "trial" dredging in 2005.
+Scene below around 30 metres before the "trial" dredging in 2005.
 In its Media Release accompanying the ‘benchmark report’ even the Port of Melbourne Corporation doesn't deny that during the trial, most of the rockfall damage occurred “in the shallow regions above 30 metres…”.
 That's also where most diving takes place.
 We now know around 6,000 cubic metres fell - destroying beautiful scenery like this.
 Not the 20 or so cubic metres first claimed by PoMC.

 Photo by Greg Blair After the dredging at around 30 metres ,